Intervention/docs/image/v3/modifying/animations.md

 It is possible to specify the position as integer and string values.
-With the former, the exact position passed is searched for, while string values must represent a percentage value and the respective frame position is only determined approximately.
+With the former, the exact position passed is searched for, while string values must represent a percentage value between `0%` and `100%` and the respective frame position is only determined approximately.

 If an integer is specified, the method throws an exception if the respective position is not found.
 This does not happen with percentage values.